Process for unpaid business rates

 If you don't pay your business rates, we have a process we follow to recover what is owed:

-If you fail to discharge the further/cancellation notice within the required seven days, we will take court action to enforce payment of the debt.
+If you fail to discharge the reminder/final notice within the required seven days, we will take court action to enforce payment of the debt.
 At this point, you'll start to incur costs.

 If you settle the amount in full, including costs, shown on the summons before the court hearing, we will take no further action.

-Before the hearing, we'll be willing to discuss a mutually acceptable payment arrangement but this will be on the understanding that we continue with the legal action.
+Before the hearing date, we'll be willing to discuss a mutually acceptable payment arrangement but this will be on the understanding that we continue with the legal action.
 We'll still attend the hearing to ask the magistrates to grant a liability order.
 The magistrates won't discuss settlement of your account, so unless you wish to defend against our application, you don't have to attend court.
-If you do attend, arrive at least 15 minutes before the hearing time so that a member of the local taxation team can interview you.

 These costs cover the extra work involved in issuing the summons and attending court.